Browse/search for people

-My main research interests are in the development and application of statistical methods to problems in epidemiology/health services research.
-Two particular areas are methods for analysis of longitudinal data, and methods for minimising bias due to mising data.
+My main research interests are in the development and application of statistical methods to causal problems in epidemiology/health services research.
+Two particular areas are methods for analysis of longitudinal data, and methods for minimising bias due to missing data.

 I teach 1st and 4th year medical students, and also contribute to the Short Course Programme.